leopic/makeAppIcon/README.md

 npm install -g makeappicon
 ```

-Create a 1024x1024 png image and call the script as such:
+Create a 1024x1024 png image and execute the script as such:

 ```bash
 makeappicon --base-icon pathToBaseIcon.png